WordPress/wordpress-playground/packages/wp-now/README.md

 If you are migrating from Laravel Valet, you should be aware of the differences it has with `wp-now`:

 -   `wp-now` does not require you to install WordPress separately, create a database, connect WordPress to that database or create a user account.
-All of these steps are handled by the `wp now start` command and are running under the hood;
+All of these steps are handled by the `wp-now start` command and are running under the hood;
 -   `wp-now` works across all platforms (Mac, Linux, Windows);
 -   `wp-now` does not support custom domains or SSL (yet!);
 -   `wp-now` works with WordPress themes and plugins even if you don't have WordPress installed;